simonowen/dirtfix/ReadMe.md

 Includes VS2019 solution, but requires detours.lib from vcpkg.

 ## Changelog

+### v1.4
+- auto-detect supported games bought from Oculus and Microsoft stores.
+- added support for games in protected locations that require elevation.

 ### v1.3
 - added support for hot-plugging controllers while the game is running.